-- Will students eat in the cafeteria, classroom, hallway or other locations? - Will students be encouraged to bring meals from home? - Will additional meal periods or staggered meal service times be needed? - Will additional staff be needed with the elimination of student self-serve options or meal distribution to classrooms or other locations? - Are modifications needed in the kitchen during meal preparation activities?
+- Will students eat in the cafeteria, classroom, hallway or other locations? - Will additional meal periods or staggered meal service times be needed? - How will the NSLP/SBP meal pattern requirements be met with meals distributed or served in other locations? - Will the cafeteria space be used for other spaces if meals are served in the classroom?

+- Will additional staff be needed with the elimination of student self-serve options or meal distribution to classrooms or other locations? - Will additional preparation space be needed to accommodate physical distancing in kitchen areas? - Are modifications needed in the kitchen during meal preparation activities?